 - 12.3.1.
 An automatic barrier must be used at all rodeos for breakaway roping.
-The maximum length of score shall be eighteen feet (18'), score equaling length of box minus four feet (4').
-All score lengths are subject to breakaway Director or representative approval. - 12.3.2.
+At indoor rodeos, the length of score will be the length of the box minus three (3') feet.
+The minimum length of score at outdoor rodeos will be the length of the roping box minus two (2') feet.
+All score lengths are subject to WPRA Roping Director approval. - 12.3.1.1.
+The individual pushing the cattle cannot leave the mouth of the chute until the animal has crossed the score line.
+Penalty for failure to abide by this rule is a \$25 fine charged to the contestant and pusher, if applicable. - 12.3.2.
 There shall be two or more timekeepers, a field judge, a barrier judge and as many other officials as the local management finds necessary. - 12.3.3.
 Only One (1) loop will be permitted.
 Roping the calf without releasing the loop from the hand is not permitted. - 12.3.4.
 Ropes are tied at the very end of the rope, to saddle horn with nylon string.
 Bright cloth with dimensions of six inches by six inches (6"x6") must be attached to end of rope. - 12.3.5.
-Breakaway calves must not weigh over four hundred (400) pounds and weigh a minimum of two hundred (200) pounds. - 12.3.5.1.
+Breakaway calves must not weigh over four hundred (400) pounds and weigh a minimum of two hundred (200) pounds, and must be healthy and usable. - 12.3.5.1.
 Horned cattle shall not be used in the breakaway roping.
 Horned cattle are defined as those with horns longer than three inches (3") measured from the base of the horn.
 Only one (1) horn has to be over three inches (3") to be classified. - 12.3.6.
-The calf's head must pass through the loop or contestant will be disqualified.
+The calf's whole head must pass through the loop or the contestant will be disqualified.

 - 12.3.7.
-The loop may be drawn up on any part of the calf's body after its head passes through the loop. - 12.3.8.
+The loop must be drawn up around the neck with no extremities in the loop and in front of the tail head, when string breaks. - 12.3.7.1.
+If any extremities are in the loop when string breaks, ex.
+Figure 8 a tail or leg, rope dropped below tail head, etc., the run will be considered a no time.
+If the string breaks with the extremity in loop and then goes back around the neck of the calf, the run will still be a "no time." - 12.3.7.2.
+If an extremity gets in the loop after the flagger has dropped flag, the run will be legal.
+EX If the slack pops high and the loop feeds back out and a calf steps into the loop. - 12.3.7.3.
+If an official is available (at PRCA events, 3 or more judges), a spotter will be positioned on the opposite side from the judge, to watch for extremities in the loop, when the string breaks. - 12.3.8.
 The field judge will flag the contestant when the rope breaks away from the horn. - 12.3.9.
 Contestant will receive no time should she break rope from the saddle horn by hand or by touching rope or string after catch is completed.
 However, if the rope should dally around the horn, the contestant may ride forward, undally the rope, and then stop her horse to make the rope breakaway. - 12.3.10.
-Ten (10) second penalty for breaking the barrier.
-12.3.11.
+Ten (10) second penalty for breaking the barrier. - 12.3.11.
 There will be a thirty (30) second time limit. - 12.3.12.
-Breakaway roping calves must be numbered and drawn for - 12.3.13.
+Breakaway roping calves must be numbered and drawn for. - 12.3.13.
 Timed event contractor must have a minimum one third (1/3) the number of stock.